-If MS has limited your mobility, you can still experience the numerous benefits that exercise can bring.
-Exercise can improve your MS symptoms, relieve stress, boost your mood and enhance your whole outlook on life.
+If MS has limited your mobility, you can experience the numerous benefits that exercise can bring by choosing the right exercises for you.
+Exercise can improve your MS symptoms, relieve stress and boost your mood.

-If you have recently had a period of inactivity, then you may have experienced what it feels like to have a lack of exercise cause your energy levels to decline.
+If you have recently had a period of inactivity, then you may have experienced what it feels like to have a lack of exercise contribute to a decline in energy levels.

-There are ways in which you can still reap the mental and physical advantages of exercising from a wheelchair — and you don’t have to be a Paralympic athlete to do so!
+There are ways to reap the mental and physical advantages of exercising from a wheelchair — and you don’t have to be a Paralympic athlete to do so.

 Wheelchair users can build up muscle using an exercise band — known as a resistance band.
-This is a useful exercise to start with as you don’t have to have a trainer with you to supervise.
+This is a useful exercise to start with as you don’t have to have a trainer with you.

 To get started with using some resistance bands, follow our instructions below which will exercise different muscles on your upper body — often using the wheelchair as part of the routine.